plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 The early work was focused on attracting so many people to discover and try Plausible and now they're coming in so we better treat them nicely and give them a great experience so they also stick with us.

-And now it's people that try Plausible and have a great and useful experience transitioning from Google Analytics.
-They help drive the word of mouth and proactive marketing buzz for us.
+And now people that try Plausible and have a great and useful experience transitioning from Google Analytics, they help drive the word of mouth and proactive marketing buzz for us.

 ## Don't be worried about being transparent and open source